LEFT: Learnable Fusion of Tri-view Tokens for Unsupervised Time Series Anomaly Detection: Method

 where $\vartheta(r_k)$ depends only on $r_k$ and FFT conventions. \end{lemma}

 Lemma~\ref{lem_nyquist_alias} (proof in Appendix~\ref{sec_proof_lemma1}) shows that a Nyquist-feasible learnable filterbank provides explicit control over aliasing.
 After downsampling, the aliasing energy is bounded by a term that scales with the out-of-cutoff leakage $\epsilon_k$, so keeping $\epsilon_k$ small makes the downsampled component $\bm{X}^{(k)}$ a stable approximation of a band-limited signal.
-This property is important for uncovering normal and abnormal patterns in the multi-scale view.
+This property is useful for uncovering normal and abnormal patterns in the multi-scale view.
 Under normal operation, most energy stays within the learned cutoff, so coarse tokens preserve consistent long-term structure and support reliable coarse-to-fine reconstruction.
 When abnormal behavior shifts energy across bands or introduces atypical high-frequency content, $\epsilon_k$ can increase and cross-scale agreement becomes harder to satisfy, which makes inconsistencies more detectable through reconstruction.
-Based on this result, we constrain each learned band by the Nyquist cutoff $c_k=\tfrac{1}{2r_k}$ so that $\bm{X}^{(k)}$ is obtained from a band-limited component.
-Residual coverage, together with the normalization in Eq.~\ref{eq_mask_norm}, further reduces the chance that large spectral regions are left effectively uncovered, preserving structural completeness even when band allocation is learned rather than fixed.